TeknooSoftware/space-app/README.md

 Space is a `Platform as a Service` or a `Platform as a code` application, a continuous integration/delivery/deployment solution, built on `Teknoo East PaaS`, `Teknoo Kubernetes Client` and several `Symfony` components.
 The application is multi-account, multi-users and multi-projects.
-It ables to build and deploy IT projects on dedicated containerized platforms on cluster.
+It able to build and deploy IT projects on dedicated containerized platforms on cluster.
 Space supports natively `Kubernetes` cluster but it was designed to support other types of clusters by writting some drivers.